by Chris Byrne (published 20.11.25 - updated 4.12.25)

-Put a relevant prompt (or list of prompts) e.g. “best smartphones” in Google Keyword Planner to get similar searches (using many popular SEO tools to get this list is only guesswork as they don't use Keyword Planner data) - this is arguably the best search data for Google dominated markets e.g. UK.
-It's worth noting that people have been using GOOG as an answer engine as well for a while now asking it questions so we should be able to see the types of questions people might also ask in LLMs.
+Put a relevant prompt (or list of prompts) e.g. “best smartphones” in Google Keyword Planner to get similar searches (using many popular SEO tools to get this list is only guesswork as they don't use Keyword Planner data) - this is arguably the best search data for Google dominated markets e.g. the UK.
+It's worth noting that people have been using GOOG as an answer engine as well for a while now (asking it questions) so we should be able to see the types of questions people might also ask in LLMs - sometimes these questions are truncated e.g. “best smartphones” instead of “what are the best smartphones” .
 See an example of Google Keyword Planner USA monthly search volume data below:

-2. Then also prompt Chatgpt / Google Gemini as follows: for example
+2. Then also prompt Google Gemini as follows: for example:

-“give me a list of prompts where the Apple Iphone could be part of a plausible completion in (cgpt / Google Gemini) without being named in the prompt.
+“give me a list of prompts where the Apple Iphone could be part of a plausible completion in Google Gemini without being named in the prompt.
 Give a semantic cue matrix showing why each prompt is likely to invoke these completions. give results in table with

 Trigger type (category, feature, context, etc.)